Rated 4.9/5 (153,281 ratings)

 Yes.
 There are storage lockers and many other luggage drop off points in New York.
-Bounce has multiple locations throughout New York where you can conveniently store your luggage with full security and the $5,000 Bounce Gurantee.
+Bounce has multiple locations throughout New York where you can conveniently store your luggage with full security and the $10,000 Bounce Guarantee.

 Where are the best places to stay and eat while in New York?

-The most popular restaurants to visit are Hard Rock Cafe, Katz's Delicatessen, and The Loeb Boathouse.
+The most popular restaurants to visit are Atlantic Center, Eataly Flatiron, and Joe's Pizza.
 Additionally, the highest ranked hotels within New York are New York Hilton Midtown, The Westin New York at Times Square, and Park Central New York.

 Where are the best parks and nature attractions in New York?

-New York offers several scenic parks including Central Park, Governors Island, and Ellis Island.
+New York offers several scenic parks including Central Park, Union Square Park, and Bryant Park.